TRILOGY-ACTS 5 & 6: NYC LOUIE VEGA, DEON COLE & KENNY DOPE

 Front left side of the stage, be careful not to Mollywop into another guest seated in his wheelchair as Da Capo featuring Tshepo King’s “Afrika” (Louie Vega Remix Vocal) excites.
 The beats go hard.
 The beats go Afro.
 Spatial elements designed to dance in between.

 “Frankie Feliciano is over there.”
 A dancer shouts.
-True, everyone who is anyone is handicappin’ and stompin’ and shoutin’ to Ron Hall’s “Talk to God ‘Bout It” (Spen’s Sunday Service Re Edit).
+True, everyone who is anyone is handclappin’ and stompin’ and shoutin’ to Ron Hall’s “Talk to God ‘Bout It” (Spen’s Sunday Service Re Edit).
 A who’s who of house royalty is welcomed to the church of Byron Stingily and Kerri Chandler’s “Testify" (Long Dub).
 Even the Pulitzer Prize for Music winner, Kendrick Lamar’s “I Got Loyalty” gets love.
 Kenny Dope turns his head and eyes the man in flesh from Baltimore who remixed the track.
 Karizma humbly bows.

 A queen wears her vitiligo with pride.
 On display, uncovered, and unmasked as a black woman should.
 Her lithe frame struts gracefully through throngs of bodies sweating to the Dance Ritual Mix of Josh Milan’s “Thinking About Your Body.”
 By the way, Milan, who stands at the opposite end of the stage, will celebrate his 54th rotation around the sun with family and friends on a boat ride on the Hudson starring Atlanta’s DJ Kemit the next day.
 The reason why so many ATLiens are in attendance.